Pupil Premium web statement September 2019

 What is our PP strategy?

-Our strategy is clear - for every child to ‘be the best they can be’ and for us to ensure that this happens
+Our strategy is clear - for every child to ‘be the best they can be’ and for us to ensure that this happens.
+We have read and discussed 2019 guidance from EEF and will be implementing its approach, as it fits with ours.

 What are the barriers for educational achievement faced by PP pupils?

 Barriers vary according to individual circumstances, hence our personalised approach.
-Barriers include: mobility, specific learning needs, poor higher order comprehension skills and other specific barriers not named here as they would identify children.
-Our PP coordinator updates plans and actions on a weekly basis as well as working with the head teacher to review progress every 30 days or more often where needed.
+Barriers include: mobility, specific learning needs, and other specific barriers not named here as they would identify children.
+Our PP coordinator updates plans and actions on a weekly basis as well as working with the head teacher to review progress every half term or more often where needed.

 How will PP allocation be spent to overcome those barriers?